flexi-servers/fusionauth-rust-client/docs/DefaultApi.md

 ## update_user_verify_email

-> crate::models::VerifyEmailResponse update_user_verify_email(email, send_verify_email, application_id)
+> models::VerifyEmailResponse update_user_verify_email(email, application_id, send_verify_email)

-Generate a new Email Verification Id to be used with the Verify Email API.
+Re-sends the verification email to the user.
+OR Re-sends the verification email to the user.
+If the Application has configured a specific email template this will be used instead of the tenant configuration.
+OR Generate a new Email Verification Id to be used with the Verify Email API.
 This API will not attempt to send an email to the User.
 This API may be used to collect the verificationId for use with a third party system.
-OR Re-sends the verification email to the user.
-If the Application has configured a specific email template this will be used instead of the tenant configuration.
-OR Re-sends the verification email to the user.

 ### Parameters